Scthe/frostbitten-hair-webgpu/README.md

     * The second pass is dispatched for every tile and blends its hair segments in a front-to-back order.
 Done by dividing each depth bin into slices, assigning segments to each, and blending.
         * It uses a task queue internally.
 Each "processor" grabs the next tile from a list once it's done with the current tile.
 * Separate [strand-space shading calculation](https://youtu.be/ool2E8SQPGU?si=T0YirLDpKp83CjD2&t=1339).
 Instead of calculating shading for every pixel, I precalculate the values for every strand.
 You can select how many points are shaded for each strand.
 The last point always fades to transparency for a nice, thin tip.
-    * **Kajiya-Kay diffuse, Marschner specular.** Although I do not calculate depth maps for lights, so TT lobe's weight is 0 by default.
+    * **Kajiya-Kay diffuse, Marschner specular.** However, I do not calculate depth maps for lights, so TT lobe's weight is 0 by default.
 I like how the current initial scene looks and reconfiguring lights is booooring!
     * **Fake multiple scattering** [like in UE5](https://blog.selfshadow.com/publications/s2016-shading-course/karis/s2016_pbs_epic_hair.pdf#page=39).
 See "Physically based hair shading in Unreal" by Brian Karis slide 39 if SIGGRAPH does not allow link.
     * **Fake attenuation** mimicking [Beer–Lambert law](https://en.wikipedia.org/wiki/Beer%E2%80%93Lambert_law).
     * It also **casts and receives shadows as well as AO**.
 You can also randomize some settings for each strand.
-* [LOD](https://youtu.be/ool2E8SQPGU?si=Zv-1N5Y4-nWvlB6v&t=1643) - the user has strand% slider.
+* [LOD](https://youtu.be/ool2E8SQPGU?si=Zv-1N5Y4-nWvlB6v&t=1643).
+The user has strand% slider.
 In a production system, you would automate this and increase hair width with distance.
 The randomization happens [in my blender exporter](scripts/tfx_exporter.py).
+* [Tile sort](https://youtu.be/ool2E8SQPGU?si=85yOaqCmYkUR9nHL&t=1803).
+Ensures stable frametimes.
+Sorting is approximate (buckets).
 * Blender exporter for the older Blender hair system.
 It's actually the same file format as I've used in my TressFX ports ([1](https://github.com/Scthe/TressFX-OpenGL), [2](https://github.com/Scthe/WebFX), [3](https://github.com/Scthe/Rust-Vulkan-TressFX)).
 * Uses [Sintel Lite 2.57b](http://www.blendswap.com/blends/view/7093) by BenDansie as a 3D model.
 There were no changes to "make it work" or optimize.
 Only selecting how many points per each strand.
+    * You might notice that Sintel's hair is less dense than the one showcased in FIFA.
+This is actually not good as it means we have to process more depth bins/slices till the pixel/tile saturates.
+Reminds me of similar nonobvious tradeoffs from [Nanite WebGPU](https://github.com/Scthe/nanite-webgpu/tree/master).
+On the other hand, the tile pass is cheaper.

 ### Features: Physics simulation